-George Johnson is a prolific science writer–the author of nine books and hundreds of articles.
+George Johnson is a prolific science writer—the author of nine books and hundreds of articles.
 (He has written 14 articles for the New York Times in 2014 alone.)
-He is also, by all accounts, a fine man.
-Last week in the New York Times he wrote “Beyond Energy, Matter, Time and Space.”
-Here is a brief summary of that piece.
+Here is a brief summary of his “Beyond Energy, Matter, Time and Space.”

 The discovery or invention of a mathematics so in tune with reality also amazes Nagel.
 (Many evolutionary epistemologists are not surprised that brains, which evolve from nature, are thus in tune with nature.)
 Even neuroscientists cannot yet explain how mind emerges from the electronic circuitry of the brain.
 (That “they can’t explain that” posits some as yet unknown explanation.
 It is one thing to say this explanation is supernatural and by definition such explanations are outside the purview of science.
 It is another to say that further explanation is needed, and no scientist would disagree with that.)

-Johnson conclusion from all this is mixed.
-On the one hand we’ve come a long way in understanding our universe in the 5,000 years or so of civilization.
+Johnson’s conclusion from all this is mixed.
+On the one hand, we’ve come a long way in understanding our universe in the 5,000 years or so of civilization.
 On the other hand, from the vantage point of 5,000 years hence, our science today will be primitive.
 So Johnson is not sure of the extent to which challenges to the orthodoxy are substantive.

 As for new ideas that challenge scientific orthodoxy I think Carl Sagan said it best: “It pays to keep an open mind, but not so open your brains fall out.”